 That’s why I view holiday traditions as an absolute must for our family!

 While all of our family holiday traditions are great, the gifting traditions are some of our most memorable!

 In our home, we do gift-giving in a very specific way.

-Well, this is my own personal (and condensed, cause let’s be honest – I’m a little lazy) version of that.
+Well, this first gift-giving holiday tradition is my personal (and condensed, cause let’s be honest – I’m a little lazy) version of that.

 I try to get the following type of books each year…